rcravens/kit/README.md

         - `kit`: This is the main kit shell script.
 Entry point for all kit commands.

 ## 💥 Commands
-Commands have the following format: `kit <app> <command> <arguments>`
+Commands have the following format: `kit <app:srv> <command> <arguments>`

-- `<app>` is the application name.
-This kit allows you to create many apps under one directory.
+- `<app:srv>` is the application name and the deployment server.
+  - This kit allows you to create many apps under one directory.
 Defaults to the app corresponding to the first child directory in `./apps`.
+  - The `:srv` part is optional.
+If not specified, then the command is applied to the local dev environment.
+Some commands can be run on a remote server by specifying the `:srv` option.
+The `:srv` option needs to match the name of an existing server that was created using the `kit make server <name>` command.
 - `<command>` is the command to be run.
 This kit has a number of "base" commands (e.g., `deploy`, `destroy`, `down`,...) that provide base functionality.
 Once you create an application using the `kit new <template>` command, then each application can provide additional commands (e.g., laravel applications have `artisan` add-on commands).
 - Depending on the `<command>`, actions will be taken either on the `dev` or `prod` environments.
 The following files are used automatically when running commands that envoke Docker: